Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 #### Backpropagation phase

-For an optimized convergence time, all of the parents nodes are updated.
-A node at depth *d* has *d* parents, which imply that there is *d*! nodes to be updated.
-While this scales exponentially and can become very long for high depth, it is in practice not limiting the algorithm.
+The original FUSE algorithm backpropagate the reward only for the nodes withing the current path.
+Updating all the parents might results in unpracticle updating time as the number of nodes to be updated at depth *d* scales as *d*!.
+Updating all the parents also does not guarantee the convergence of the algorithm.

 ### Simulation parameters